Guard‑Gated Living In Bay Point: What To Know

 Depth and navigation

-Some waterfront lots face shallow flats at lower tides, which can limit draft and timing for departures.
+Some waterfront lots face shallow water at lower tides, which can limit draft and vessel size.
 Confirm actual depths, channel locations, and no-wake zones for your vessel size.
-Consult NOAA nautical charts and speak with local marina operators to match a property’s water access with your boating plans.
+Consult NOAA nautical charts and speak with local boat captains and seawall / docking contractors to match a property’s water access with your boating plans.

 Risk, resilience, and costs to budget